alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 An RTSP Sender MAY, unless constrained by IS-11, produce any RTSP Stream/sub-Streams that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.

+An RTSP Sender MUST assign multicast IP addresses and respond to a Stream/sub-Streams `SETUP` request with a multicast a IP address allocated by the Sender.
+An RTSP Sender MUST NOT allow a client to select a multicast IP address.

 A non-NMOS RTSP Receiver MAY connect to an RTSP Sender.
 IS-05 is then used only on the Sender side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Receiver.
 Such RTSP Sender MUST behave as if an RTSP Receiver was connecting.

 An RTSP Sender MUST support all the required method of [RFC-2326][] and additionally it MUST support the `DESCRIBE` and `GET_PARAMETER` methods.
 The `GET_PARAMETER` method with no entity body MUST be used by an RTSP Receiver or non-NMOS RTSP Receiver to ping the RTSP server and keep the connection alive.